josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 <code-example header="main.ts" path="upgrade-phonecat-3-final/app/main.ts"></code-example>

-If you haven't already, remove all references to the `UpgradeModule` from `app.module.ts`, as well as any [factory provider][AioGuideUpgradeMakingAngularjsDependenciesInjectableToAngular] for AngularJS services, and the `app/ajs-upgraded-providers.ts` file.
+If you have not already, remove all references to the `UpgradeModule` from `app.module.ts`, as well as any [factory provider][AioGuideUpgradeMakingAngularjsDependenciesInjectableToAngular] for AngularJS services, and the `app/ajs-upgraded-providers.ts` file.

 Also remove any `downgradeInjectable()` or `downgradeComponent()` you find, together with the associated AngularJS factory or directive declarations.